vanzonr/ish/README.md

 Ish originated out of a need to keep track of files stored on IBM's 'High Performance Storage System', or HPSS.
-It still has a number of hpss targeted functionality, but can be used separate from HPSS.
+It still has a number of hpss targeted functionality when it comes to building inventory files, which require the hsi and htar programs by Gleicher Enterprises.

+Despite this, ish can be used separate from HPSS.

 ish is open-source, and is released under the MIT license.
 This library is distributed WITHOUT ANY WARRANTY.
 For details, see the file